 Coffee roasters equipped with natural gas fired burners to provide heat for the roasting process

-Coffee roasting operations are required to submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Form 400-General Application Fee Determination Sheet and Rule 300 District Fees).
+Coffee roasting operations are required to submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Rule 300 District Fees).

 For modifications resulting in any physical change or change in method of operation shall pay the Modification fee specified in Rule 300.